-Day 6 - As we say goodbye to Kyoto we will visit the Fushimi Inari Shrine, famous for it's Tori corridor.
+Day 7 - As we say goodbye to Kyoto we will visit the Fushimi Inari Shrine, famous for it's Tori corridor.
 Then, we head out into the country-side to the village of Wazuka.
 We will meet with a local tea company and pick our own tea in their fields.
 Next comes the excitement of making our own tea in their workshop including spending some time turning the stone grinding wheel to make Mat Cha.
-We'll get a chance to sip the tea we made while listening to a private music concert provided buy a local group.
+We'll get a chance to sip the tea we made.
 Then, we transfer to our own tea-hostel.
-The traditional country-style accommodations (boys and girls in separate rooms) include a unique shabu shabu dinner that uses the locally made Houji Cha as a broth.
+The traditional country-style accommodations (boys and girls in 2 separate rooms) include a unique shabu shabu (hot pot) dinner that uses the locally made Houji Cha as a broth.
 Before settling in for the night, relax in a specially prepared hot tub - of real tea!

 Day 8 - Next we are off to the historic city of Uji renowned for fine teas since 1160.
 We'll visit a modern tea factory to see the very unique processing method of Mat Cha, the powdered green tea used in the tea ceremony.
 Attend a short lecture on Mat Cha tea making and have a chance to taste some examples of this special tea.
 Also a source of earthenware for centuries, we will pay a brief visit to an ancient kiln to see the original way ceramics were fired.
 Full of caffeine we'll drive to the train station to catch the Bullet train to our next stop, Shizuoka.